smussenden/data-journalism-19-spring/sessions/01/readme.md

 # Class Guide | Session 01

 ## Homework Due Before Start of Class
-*Unless otherwise advised, homework is due at midnight before this class session.*
+*Unless otherwise advised, this homework is due at midnight before this class session.*

 * None.